phluid61/internet-drafts/file-scheme/draft.md

 When mapping a DOS- or Windows-like file path to a file URI, the drive letter (e.g. "c:") is typically mapped into the first path segment.

-See {{nonstandard-syntax}} for some explicit (but non-normative and strictly optional) rules for interacting with DOS- or Windows-like file paths and URIs.
+{{nonstandard-syntax}} lists some non-standard techniques for interacting with DOS- or Windows-like file paths and URIs.

 ## Mac OS X Systems  {#sys-osx}